jenkinsci/devops-portal-plugin/README.md

     targetService: String,        // Name for target environment to deploy to
     applicationName: String,      // Name of application deployed
     applicationVersion: String,   // Version of application deployed
+    failure: Boolean = null,      // Optional: indicates whether the deployment was successful or unsuccessful.
+                                  // If this argument is not specified, the build state is used to determine the value.
     tags: String = null           // Optional: comma-separated list )
 ```